-Supplements, do the really contain what the label says?
+Supplements: do they really contain what the label says?

-Hello Everyone!
-How many of you buy over the counter dietary supplements?
-Whether it be Vitamin D to something called Immune Support, or just a simple multivitamin?
+What is on the label?
+Do you buy over the counter dietary supplements?
+Whether it be Vitamin D or something called Immune Support, or just a simple multivitamin?
 I bet all of you!
 I too, am one of those people.
 For those of you who don’t know me, my name is Lisa.
 I am one of Laura’s assistants.
 Laura and I had a long conversation the other day.
 It was about how companies DON’T have to put what it says on label in the actual bottle.
+The FDA does not require a supplement to contain what it says on the label.
+So supplement companies can put more, less or none of the ingredient that is listed.
 It both angered and frightened me.
-So much, that I had to write about it.
+So much that I had to write about it.
 So, here it goes!

 For an example, let’s say you’re buying Vitamin D. It says that each dose contains 2500 % of your daily value or 10,000 units in each dose.
-That’s not always the case.
-It could be only 100 % and 500 units in each dose.
+The fact of the matter is, that’s not always the case.
+It could be that is what is actually in the bottle is only 100 % and 500 units in each dose.
 In some cases, there’s actually no Vitamin D in it what so ever.
 Maybe, it’s actually double the amount it says.
 This could cause toxicity, especially in infants and children.
 Below is and example of a Multivitamin label.

 It says it contains 800 mcg of Folate, but that doesn’t mean that it’s true.
 It could only have 150 mcg, or mabe none at all.
 Also, there could be ingredients in it that’s not even listed.
 Very scary to think about.
 Especially, if your are allergic to something that may be in the bottle, but doesn’t state it on the label.
 For these reasons, you should always go to someone who specializes, and is certified, in herbs and supplements.
 This way, you know you’re getting exactly what it says on the label.
 Laura specializes, and is Certified, in the world of Chinese Herbs and Supplements.
 She is a fantastic resource to come to.